My stomach felt queasy. How was this was going to work out?

 “Ooh, that would be fun.
 Call me back in twenty minutes; I need to check a few things,” she said.

-For twenty-five minutes I enjoyed the idea of Heidi, Jeremy, and Hadrian joining us for the weekend.
+For twenty-five minutes I enjoyed the idea of my daughter and her family joining us for the weekend.
 But that feeling evaporated when Fred called her back.
 “That’s all right,” he said.
 “Don’t feel bad.
 We’ll manage.”

 God, I know that you are with us in this.
 What should we do?